 The Lost and Damned DLC turns the Grim Dark Up to Eleven, with the protagonist Johnny partaking in a series of events which leads to the death of his best friend Jim at the hands of Niko, being betrayed by childhood friend turned Big Bad Billy Grey who tries to have Johnny and Jim killed during a drug deal and later attempts to sellout everyone to save his own ass after said drug deal gets him arrested, and said arrest leading to a civil war that wipes out more than half of the Lost.
 Once everything is over with Billy dead, Johnny and the survivors of the whole ordeal (One of whom happens to be a paraplegic crippled in an accident caused by Billy's carelessness) decide to just burn down the clubhouse to put it out of its misery after it and the club have been ruined over the course of the game.
 This leaves the player with a single, run down safehouse that is in one of the most run down areas of the city and used to belong to one of the Lost members Johnny had to kill in the civil war.

 Grand Theft Auto V. Ironically enough, this game is edgier than IV in some ways.
-While it's MUCH less serious, its content is much more explicit, dirty, violent and graphic and the sheer amount of Black Comedy and Comedic Sociopathy.
+While it's MUCH less serious, its content is much more explicit, dirty, and violent and there's a huge amount of Black Comedy and Comedic Sociopathy.
 To give a short description of how much darker this game is, we have one of the protagonists of IV killed in a gruesome manner with his organization collapsing soon after, players enacting Cold-Blooded Torture, one protagonist betraying another in the backstory, the HD Universe's answer to Catalina as one of the protagonists, as well as 2 of the 3 endings ending in the deaths of either Michael or Trevor, generally regarded among the franchise's darkest moments.
 That said, this game also has vibrant gameplay and world, an enviable night life, rewarding heists, and the other ending being one of the happiest endings in the franchise.
 If anything, this is a Reconstruction of the Lighter and Softer trope and Michael (or even Franklin and perhaps Trevor)'s backstory in this game is by far less dark than Niko's backstory.

 Though Halo started off fairly grim in the first place, as the series progressed it went ever deeper down the tunnel.
 By Halo 3 there's some serious nastiness going on, especially regarding the Flood and the terror inherent to some of Cortana's messages.